West Virginia Talk

 E

-egg-sucking dog – A creature, man or beast, that you don’t want around.
-Useless, mean.
+egg-sucking dog A creature, man or beast, that you don’t want around.
+Useless, mean, destructive and incapable of reform.
+Link to You Tube: Dirty Old Egg Sucking Dog by Jack Clement.
+Sung by Johnny Cash.

-ever (every) whipstitch – At short intervals.
+ever (every) whipstitch At short intervals.
 “He came by the house every whipstitch.”
-Comes from a sewing technique.
+Comes from a basic looping sewing stitch used to hem garments.
+“A basic over-and-over stitch, can be used to form a hem or seam.”
+See diagram here.

 Top of the page